ProQwest/MovieRecommendationSystem-2/README.md

 What to turn in
 1. Please write a report of your experiments.
-2. 2.
-Please send your report with the code to yfang@scu.edu.
+2. Please send your report with the code to [yfang@scu.edu].